Volatile Organic Compounds - TVOC

 7. Risks of inadequate levels

-The risk from the presence of VOCs occurs mainly during application and the first days and weeks immediately after application.
-Although some substitute compounds for the most prevalent VOCs with the highest health impact are being replaced by alternatives with higher boiling points, and which can therefore off-gas for longer periods of time, with a consequent health risk.
+The risk from the presence of VOCs occurs mainly during the use of products containing VOCs and in the first days and weeks immediately after use.
+Some of the most common VOCs with the highest health impact are being replaced by alternative compounds.
+However, these have higher boiling points, so they can off-gas for longer and pose, like the VOCs they replace, significant health risks.

 The health effects are diverse, depending on the compound and the period of exposure.
-They are generally fat-soluble and in the short term may result in allergic reactions, headache, mucosal irritation, itchy nose, red eyes, coughing, fatigue, dizziness or skin spots.
-In the long term, they may damage the liver, kidneys or central nervous system, and some of them may be carcinogenic.
+VOCs are generally fat soluble and in the short term may cause allergic reactions, headache, mucosal irritation, itchy nose, red eyes, coughing, fatigue, dizziness or skin spots.
+In the long term, they can damage the liver, kidneys or the central nervous system, and some of them can be carcinogenic.

 8. Recommendations for improvement